 Contributions Manager, London

-Raised in Rome where she completed her college studies in Classics, Livia Filotico moved to London 5 years ago where she graduated last year in anthropology and cultural studies at Goldsmiths University.
+Raised in Rome where she completed her college studies in Classics, Livia Filotico moved to London 5 years ago where she graduated in anthropology and cultural studies at Goldsmiths University.
 Her projects were mainly focused on comparative religions, affect and embodiment.
-After a year working in marketing and events for a cabaret venue in East London, she is currently pursuing her interest in body studies by looking at ritualistic dance in afro caribbean contexts.
+After a year working in marketing and events for a cabaret venue in East London, she is currently pursuing her interest in body studies by looking at esoteric tattoos.

 Art Editor and Publisher